KristinHenry/vis.social/README.md

 	* When you upload an image as part of your post, depending on your client, you should be able to add a description of the image...otherwise known as 'alt-text'.
 	* Part of our function as moderators, is to boost posts from folks on our instance...but we'll only boost your posts if you've added alt-text to them.
 Sometimes, it's really hard for us to resist, but we're pushing ourselves to only boost images posts that have alt-text.
 	* Bottom line, we're not going to suspend you for not bothering with alt-text, but we won't be boosting you.
 	* After posting, you can still add alt-text in and edit.
-You have to edit the post, delete the image from the post, re-upload the image and add a 'description' which is alt-text.
+You have to edit the post, ~~delete the image from the post, re-upload the image and add a 'description' which is alt-text.~~ We can now add alt-text while editing an existing post, just as if it were a new post.

 * CW